Fees & Insurance Info

 Sliding Scale

-Outside of Psychedelic-Assisted Therapy, I reserve any reduced-fee slots for current clients experiencing financial hardship.
+Outside of Psychedelic-Assisted Therapy, Jesse reserves any reduced-fee slots for current clients experiencing financial hardship.
+Contact Heather and Katie directly with questions about their sliding scale availability.

 Psychedelic-Assisted Therapy